Q100175: Setting up Auto-Save functionality in MODO

 This article explains how MODO's auto-save functionality works and how you can configure the behaviour.
-This is a useful feature to prevent you losing too much work if MODO crashes before you save a project.
+This is a useful feature to prevent you from losing too much work if MODO crashes before you save a project.

 Auto-Saves are triggered at set time-intervals, but only if a change has been made in the scene.
-The file location, time-interval and number of revisions are all configurable.
+The file location, time-interval, and number of revisions are all configurable.

 How to setup auto-save functionality